 The Milliard Premium Orthopedic Cat Bed is the second of two products on our roundup that are CertiPUR-US certified.
 This one has 4 combined inches of orthopedic and base foam to provide adequate support and pressure relief.
 Unfortunately, it’s just a pillow that provides comfort but no heat retention.
 Nonetheless, it is soft and affordably priced.

 The cover is removable and washable.
 That’s a good thing, considering the bed comes in only one light color choice that is sure to require frequent cleaning.
-The product had a detectable odor, which isn’t unusual for these types of items.
+The Millard bes has a detectable odor, which isn’t unusual for these items.
 It was a turn-off, nevertheless.
 While the manufacturer says the cover is waterproof, we thought it was water-resistant—only to a point.

 The quality of cat beds has soared in recent years.
 Manufacturers have realized that people often view their pets as members of the family.
 According to the American Pet Products Association (APPA), pet owners spent nearly $73 billion on their animal companions in 2018, an industry record-high amount.
-That means you’ll probably have no problems finding quality products in a wide range of price points.
+That means you’ll probably have no problems finding quality products at a wide range of prices.

-However, it’s also essential to get what you paid for in an orthopedic cat bed.
+However, getting what you paid for in an orthopedic cat bed is also essential.
 Remember that by the time your pet starts showing signs of joint pain, the disease has progressed quite a bit.
-Comfort and your kitty’s well-being are at the top of the list for features for the right one.
+Comfort and your kitty’s well-being are at the top of the list of features.
 Some points to consider include:

 - Materials and construction

 - Washability and care

 - Other features